oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 pip3 install oso sqlalchemy-oso
 ```

 Once pip finishes pipping, open up `app/main.py` using your favorite text editor and make the changes that you see below.
-The following is a Git diff of the change — if you’re following along, add the lines that start with a `+` symbol to your local copy of `app/main.py`:
+The following is a Git diff of the change — if you're following along, add the lines that start with a `+` symbol to your local copy of `app/main.py`:

 ```diff
 diff --git a/app/main.py b/app/main.py